gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/options.md

 ## Fully semihosted applications

 When using QEMU for running unit tests, and expecting the exit code to reflect the test result, it is mandatory for the application to be compiled and linked as a **fully semihosted application**, in other words all system calls to be implemented using the semihosting interface.
-For the projects created by the GNU ARM Eclipse wizards, this is achieved by defining `OS_USE_SEMIHOSTING`; outside GNU ARM Eclipse it depends on the libraries used, for example newlib can be configured for semihosting by adding `--specs=rdimon.specs` to the linker options.
+For the projects created by the GNU MCU Eclipse wizards, this is achieved by defining `OS_USE_SEMIHOSTING`; outside GNU MCU Eclipse it depends on the libraries used, for example newlib can be configured for semihosting by adding `--specs=rdimon.specs` to the linker options.